mshmoustafa/oeisclient/README.md

 ## An unofficial, open-source React Native/Expo mobile client for [OEIS.org](https://oeis.org).

-Search and browse the On-Line Encyclopedia of Integer Sequences (OEIS) easily from your iPhone, iPad, or iPod!
+Search and browse the On-Line Encyclopedia of Integer Sequences (OEIS) easily from your iPhone, iPad, iPod, or Android device!

 Features:
 - Easy-to-use app tailored for a mobile experience while retaining the essence of the OEIS.